 5. Once roots are at least half an inch long, pot the plant in soil.

-Arrowhead plants grow quickly, so they need to be repotted every one to two years.
+Arrowhead plants grow quickly, so they need to be repotted every one to two years, in my experience.

 Remove the plant from its current pot, shake off any excess dirt, and place the plant in the new container.
 Place potting soil around the roots, pack lightly, and water well.